califano-lab/vespa/README.md

 # vespa - Virtual Enrichment-based Signaling Protein-activity Analysis

 ## Installation
-The ``vespa`` R-packages requires installation of several dependencies.
+The ``vespa`` R-packages requires installation of several dependencies, including the [``vespa.db``](https://github.com/califano-lab/vespa.db) R-package.
 In addition, it requires roxygen2, devtools and [pkghelper](https://github.com/markusdumke/pkghelper) to be installed to generate all necessary files for building the documentation.

 Within R execute the following commands:
 ```